jmelville-del/open-timesheet-links/README.md

-# Usage
+# Warranty

-Use at your own risk
+No Warranty - Use at your own risk

 # open-timesheet-links
 A bash script and LaunchAgent config to open timesheet links at a configurable time, for mac